What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Even when Puritans held New England in their thrall, slaughtered native Americans, and hanged 40 witches, they sometimes knew better than to forgive themselves as casually as many Americans do now when they excuse or even valorize their country’s collective hysterias and brutalities.
 In 1697, a conscience-stricken Judge Samuel Sewall, who’d presided over the Salem witch trials five years earlier, stood penitently in Boston’s Old South Meeting House one Sunday as the pastor, Samuel Willard, read aloud a note from Sewell confessing his “guilt contracted… at Salem” and his desire “to take the blame and shame of it, asking… that God… would powerfully defend him against all temptations for Sin, for the future: and vouchsafe him for the efficacious saving conduct of word and spirit.”

-Against the present conventional presumption that globalization has flattened the world for the better, Puritans would warn that our “flat” world has abysses that open suddenly at our feet and in our hearts and that a good society needs to plumb those depths in ways spiritually potent enough to face down the demons in them and in ourselves.
-Abyss-plumbing requires caring as well as discipline — a tall order, and a humbling one, as Judge Sewall made clear by “humiliating” himself, in the old usage of that word, and as Abraham Lincoln and Martin Luther King Jr. did by drawing on Puritan remonstrances and metaphorical remnants.
+Against the present conventional presumption that globalization is flattening the world for the better, Puritans would warn that our “flat” world has abysses that open suddenly at our feet and in our hearts and that a good society needs to plumb those depths in ways that are spiritually potent enough to face down the demons in them and in ourselves.
+Abyss-plumbing requires caring as well as discipline — a tall order and a humbling one, as Judge Sewall made clear by “humiliating” himself, in the old usage of that word, and as Abraham Lincoln and Martin Luther King Jr. did, too, by drawing on Puritan remonstrances and metaphorical remnants.
+Sewall’s wasn’t the only way in which Puritans tied public policies to policymakers personal integrity and inner beliefs.
+John Winthrop, the first governor of Massachusetts, urged his followers “to abridge our selves of our superfluities, for the supply of others necessities […] [and] make others Condicions our owne […] allwayes haveing before our eyes our Commission and Community in the worke.”
+The historian Daniel T. Rodgers reminds us that Winthrop was even more pointed in economic terms, warning that “It is a true rule, that particular estates cannot subsist in the ruin of the public.”

 How American republic’s founders invoked biblical Hebrews